-Zareen Khan Wins Best Actress For LGBTQ Film 'Hum Bhi Akele, Tum Bhi Akele' At RIFF
+Zareen Khan Wins Best Actress For LGBTQ Film 'Hum Bhi Akele Tum Bhi Akele' At RIFF 2020

 "This award is going to always be very special for me because, I received it exactly on the same day that marked my 10 years in this industry and also from the same city where my first film Veer was shot," she added.

-Talking about the film, Hum Bhi Akele, Tum Bhi Akele Zareen Khan told ANI, "My next film is 'Hum Bhi Akele Tum Bhi Akele' which is a beautiful human story about two individuals.
-The story of this movie is quite near to my heart as many of my friends belong to LGBTQ community.
-I have seen their struggles as they can roam freely outside but can't tell about themselves to their families.
-It is high time that they should get justice,"
+Talking about Hum Bhi Akele Tum Bhi Akele, Zareen Khan told ANI, "My next film is 'Hum Bhi Akele Tum Bhi Akele' which is a beautiful human story about two individuals.
+The story of this movie is quite near to my heart, as many of my friends belong to the LGBTQ community.
+I have seen their struggles, as they can roam freely outside but can't tell about themselves to their families.
+It is high time that they should get justice."

-The film's screenplay was also selected as one of the ten best screenplays from Asia in November 2018, for the Official Selection at the South Asian Film Market (SAFM) in Singapore.
+The film's screenplay was also selected as one of the 10 best screenplays from Asia in November 2018 for the Official Selection at the South Asian Film Market (SAFM) in Singapore.

-Helmed by Harish Vyas, Hum Bhi Akele, Tum Bhi Akele also stars Anshuman Jha, it is scheduled for a Valentine's Day 2020 release alongside, Love Aaj Kal.
+Helmed by Harish Vyas, Hum Bhi Akele Tum Bhi Akele also stars Anshuman Jha and Gurfateh Pirzada. it is scheduled for a Valentine's Day (February 14) 2020 release alongside the new version of Love Aaj Kal which has Sara Ali Khan and Kartik Aaryan in the lead.

-ALSO READ: Ayushmann Khurrana Is Making LGBTQA+ Proud With Shubh Mangal Zyada Saavdhan Trailer
+Ayushmann Khurrana Is Making LGBTQA+ Proud With Shubh Mangal Zyada Saavdhan Trailer